 2. Wake up early on Saturday morning

 Well, this just feels rude!
 The main reason we let the kids stay up late on a Friday is that there’s a chance they might sleep in a little the next day.
-We have ridiculously early risers (6 a.m. is usually the latest either one wakes up) and so the idea of forcing them up before they naturally wake up if they happen to lie in will be hard for us.
-We probably won’t use the full hour here – if they aren’t awake by 6.30 a.m. (old time) then we’ll pull them out of their beds.
+We have ridiculously early risers (6 a.m. is usually the latest either one wakes up) and so the idea of forcing them up before they naturally wake up if they happen to lie in can be hard.
+You may not want to use the full hour here – for your own sanity, but try to get them up earlier than their usual wake up time if you can.
+This year we’re in a different situation than the past, as Red is on a ski race team and we need to be up on the mountain ready to race by 9.15am.
+We’ll be getting the kids up early regardless of the time change.
+Maybe it will work to our advantage this year!

 3. Set the clocks forward as soon as you get up on Saturday